mecampen/data-_dashboard/README.md

 This is a flask app that visualizes data from the world bank API.
 Data is pulled directly from the API and then visualized using Plotly.

+The backend runs with flask requesting data from the worldbank API and transforming it so it can be visualized using plotly in the frontend.

 This is a project developed for the Udacity Data Scientist Nanodegree.
 Starter code of the flask app skeleton and the javascript was provided.